In 1898, Queen Victoria gave Queen Charlotte's Cottage to Kew on the proviso that its grounds should be left in a wild, natural state.

 Between 2002 and 2005, Kew created a wildlife pond beside the gravel pit, with the help of local schoolchildren.
 They planted native species at its margins, such as greater reedmace (Typha latifolia) and branched bur-reed (Sparganium erectum).
 Waterboatman, mayfly and damselfly have subsequently made the pond their home.
 Visitors can observe both these features from a specially constructed viewing platform.

 Giant wooden carvings of a frog, dragonfly and newt decorate the wildlife pond.
 Meanwhile, a giant stag beetle adorns the Stag Beetle Loggery, located on the southern edge of the Natural Areas.

 Activities for children

-Please note that to help conserve plant and animal species in the Natural Areas, we ask visitors to keep to the hard-surfaced paths, the boardwalk and the elevated Viewing Platform with its views across the gravel pit, pond and wildflower meadows.
+To help conserve plant and animal species in the Natural Areas, we ask visitors to keep to the hard-surfaced paths, the boardwalk and the elevated viewing platform with its views across the gravel pit, pond and wildflower meadows.